KDAB/codebrowser/README.md

 Using the generator
 ===================

-Step 1: Generate the compile_commands.json for your project
+Step 1: Generate the compile_commands.json (see chapter "Compilation Database" below) for your project

 The code browser is built around the clang tooling infrastructure that uses compile_commands.json http://clang.llvm.org/docs/JSONCompilationDatabase.html